p-north/MountainMadness_2025/README.md

 ## Contributing
 Feel free to submit pull requests or open issues to improve the game.

-## License
-This project is licensed under the MIT License.

 ## Contact
-For any inquiries or feedback, reach out to [your email or GitHub profile link].
+For any inquiries or feedback, reach out to founding devs.